Alvearie/hri-flink-validation-passthrough/test/README.md

       Then select the number corresponding to the ES_INSTANCE in `ci-workflow.yml`.

-  - Clone the `flink-pipeline-core` repo (https://github.com/Alvearie/hri-flink-pipeline-core), then run the following command in that directory:
+  - Clone the `hri-flink-pipeline-core` repo (https://github.com/Alvearie/hri-flink-pipeline-core), then run the following command in that directory:

       ```./gradlew publishToMavenLocal```